The Essential Guide for Moving to Baton Rouge, LA

 Time to Move to Baton Rouge!

 Does Baton Rouge sound like it’s striking a lot of your boxes?
 We completely understand; we love Baton Rouge, too!
 We think Baton Rouge is a good place to live, that’s why we put two different facilities there to provide support for anyone who has storage needs!
+You can find our Baton Rouge storage facilities on Parkway Drive and Richcroft Avenue.

-Whether your move transition only requires a little extra space, or if you could benefit from a large storage unit, Otter Self Storage has you covered!
+Whether your move transition only requires a little extra space or you could benefit from a large storage unit, Otter Self Storage has you covered!
 Take a look at our available locations and find the spot nearest to where you intend to live, so we can work to help your transition as stress-free as possible!